cosmos/ledger-cosmos/UISPEC.md

 Screen (template)
 ```
 LINE1: [left icon]    SECP256K1 - 0n/0k         [right icon]
-LINE2:                 title
+LINE2:             title (json element key)
-LINE3:                 value
+LINE3:            value (json element value)
 ```

-Line1 contains page info, selection of signature type (here SECP256K1) followed by page index (n) and total number of pages (k).
+Line1 contains the page info - the signature type (here SECP256K1) followed by the page index (n) and the total number of pages (k).

-Line2 contains title for each page represented by a key of a particular element in the json transaction.
+Line2 contains the title - key element from the json transaction for a particular page.

-Line3 contains value for that key taken from the json transaction.
+Line3 contains the value - value element from the json transaction for a particular page.

 #####Here's the page breakdown for a simple json transaction:
 Screen 1. (default)